TULiberalArts/Neuroscience/pages/research.md

 The Center for Neuroscience supports research by providing core staff to manage resources.
 Among the centrally shared resources is a Patient Registry/Database created and housed in the Center to facilitate access to unique patient populations and foster interactions between basic and clinical neuroscience.

+## Undergraduate Wet Lab

+Our neuroscience majors have the opportunity to use our undergraduate wet lab.
+Wet lab work is a vital component of research at the graduate and faculty level.
+Our undergraduates get a head start by getting wet lab experience early.

 ## Independent Study

 Neuroscience majors are encouraged to gain first-hand experience with research through Independent Study.
 Students will carry out supervised neuroscience research by observing and participating in ongoing research in a laboratory environment.